Cataracts

 Two incisions are made (using very small blades) and a special device using high-frequency ultrasound energy is used to soften and break down the cataract for easier removal.
 Dr Au practices a double chop technique which allows the cataract to be removed with minimal ultrasound energy providing faster visual recovery.

 Most notably, no blades are used in this method.
 Popularly known as the bladeless cataract surgery in, a highly precise femtosecond laser is used to create the wound and facilitate the removal of the cataract.
-This technique often costs more, takes more time (as patient needs to be moved between theatres) but yields similar visual results, as such not regularly practice by Dr Au.
+This technique often costs more, takes more time (as patient needs to be moved between theatres) but yields similar visual results, as such not regularly practiced by Dr Au.

 This is the older, traditional method which formed part of Dr Au's training in Singapore.
 A larger wound is made in the eye that requires suturing in the end.
 This means that recovery time is longer necessitating frequent visits for suture removals.
 This is not routinely offered, but some very dense and complicated cataracts may have to be removed this way.
 There are limited surgeons who are able to perform this technique competently in Melbourne.